Circumnavigate the Sierra Nevada: on this ultimate mountain bike tour Spain

 Your local guide will lead you through the old gypsy quarter, on to some old-school street riding through the Albaicín, down steps and onto cobbled alleys in the heart of the old town to your final hotel.

-After much high-fiving and laughing we’ll drop our kit off before the best post-ride experience ever: a visit to the Hammam (Arab baths) for a soak in the warm pools, a massage and stretch out on the hot stone slabs.
+After much high-fiving and laughing we’ll drop our kit off and you can explore this beautiful city, and if there is availability, you can enjoy the best post-ride experience ever: a visit to the Hammam (Arab baths) for a soak in the warm pools, a massage and stretch out on the hot stone slabs.
 Utter bliss.
+We can also arrange a visit to the beautiful Alhambra so you can explore this historical site.

 When you’re feeling refreshed from your pampering we’ll hit the town on a tapas tour of Granada city, where the good food, wine and chat will flow late into the early hours on your last night together on this amazing adventure around the Sierra Nevada of Spain.